-You should carefully consider the risks described below before purchasing shares offered by this prospectus.
+Before purchasing the shares offered by this prospectus, you should carefully consider the risks described below, in addition to the other information presented in this prospectus or incorporated by reference into this prospectus.
 The risks and uncertainties described below are not the only ones facing our company.
-Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also impair our business operations.
-If any of the following risks actually occur, our business, financial condition, or results of operations could be materially adversely affected.
-In such case, the trading price of our Class A Common Stock could decline and you may lose all or part of your investment.
+Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also adversely affect our business operations.
+If any of the following risks actually occur, they could seriously harm our business, financial condition or results of operations.
+In such case, the trading price of our Class A common stock could decline and you may lose all or part of your investment.